flaviohenriquecbc/machine-learning-marvin-ia-breast-cancer/README.md

 # Breast Cancer detection project

-First project with the study group Marvin IA (https://marvin-ia.slack.com).
+First project with the study group Marvin AI (https://marvin-ia.slack.com).

 TODO: Better description of the process, code and what we are trying to reach.